 - 4. Fourth year: Annual evaluation letter.

-- 5. In the fifth year2, tenure review begins and it includes thorough evaluation of:
+- 5. In the fifth year, tenure review begins and it includes thorough evaluation of:

 - teaching same as third year

 - professional work

 - community service

-6. In the sixth year, the tenure case is concluded and presented to the ATC in the fall semester.
+- 6. In the sixth year, the tenure case is concluded and presented to the ATC in the fall semester.

-2 Leaves for untenured faculty will require appropriate adjustment of the process
+- 7. Promotion: Guidelines for the evaluation of faculty for advancement in rank are contained in the Faculty Handbook, Part One, Article VIII, (F).
+See also the Promotion Committee's Operating Procedures and the Model Personnel Policies (Part V and VI) in Appendix C of this handbook.
+It is important to note that promotions for non-tenure-track faculty are considered on the same calendar as promotions for tenure-track faculty (see PC Calendar).